mrhenryyu/minimal-mistakes/_posts/2016-11-03-fitness-update.md

 # My Body Transformation in 2016

-### Today, I want to share the progress I have made over the past few months and document steps I've taken to ensure better diet and fitness plan.
+### Today, I want to share the progress I have made over the past few months and document steps I've taken to ensure a better diet and fitness routine.

 ## Table of Contents

 1. TL:DR
-2. Why I wanted a change
+2. Reasoning behind recent changes
-3. Main Changes I made
+3. Implimentation
 4. Diet
-5. Mental Change
+5. Psychological Changes
-6. Words of Encouragement
+6. Final Thoughts and Advice

 ## TL:DR